basshelal/Waqti/app/src/main/java/uk/whitecrescent/waqti/android/customview/Plan.md

 ## Current Plan

+As of 26-Dec-18 we are probably done, the BoardView works quite well, not perfect but good enough, we will probably delete this file sometime in the near future

 As of 21-Dec-18 we have a very very very very basic working BoardView, it needs optimizations and we still are missing autoscrolling, but it's not too bad, we used option 2 which was the best option anyway